DenverGophers/talks/README.md

 ------------

 ### [Beginning Go](http://www.meetup.com/Denver-Go-Language-User-Group/events/193788012/) Additional Monthly Denver Go Meetup
-> We will be meeting on the second Tuesday of each month at Galvanize to focus on go for beginners.
+> We will be meeting on the second Monday of each month at Galvanize to focus on go for beginners.
 > This can be for experienced devlopers new to go, or new developers as well.

 ### gSchool - Intro to Go Course